Subscriptions

 Permissions

-set per-value permissions for the subscription.
+to set per-value permissions for the subscription.
 Raising an exception from

 a permission check will close the subscription and send an error message